This fun transport or city themed sand sensory play is easy to set up and so much fun to play with.

-He was in tears when his Dad left without him this morning.
+My preschooler was in floods of tears when his Dad left without him.
+I knew he would have been bored silly driving around town with Dad, but he was just so upset.
 I needed a distraction, something to make him think staying at home with me was WAY better then going out with his Dad.
-I offered painting, I even offered a DVD but none of them got more than a screamed “No!” and more tears.
-It had to be something special… really special.
+I needed a special activity to really engage him.

 “What are you doing Mum?”